k-cal/C-Projects/ftserve/README.txt

-Though I was adamant about the server and client being placed in different directories, the existence of the "-cd" command means it's possible to navigate back to the same directory as the client and attempt to overwrite files with themselves.
+Though I was adamant about the server and client being placed in different directories, the existence of the "-cd" command means it's possible to navigate back to the same directory as the client and attempt to overwrite files with themselves when the same host is serving as both client and server.
 Please don't do that, because I'm fairly certain it will be harmful to your data and not very useful.

 Formatting of the directory listing is along the lines of:
 <file>	filename1